 Just how much can a subscription product company be worth?
-Try $1 Billion dollars.
-Although exact financials were not disclosed, the New York Times and other news outlets report that Unilever acquired the razor upstart Dollar Shave Club for roughly $1 Billion cash.
+Try $1 billion.
+Although exact financials were not disclosed, the New York Times and other news outlets report that Unilever acquired the razor upstart Dollar Shave Club for roughly $1 billion cash.

 What Dollar Shave Club Got Right

 Dollar Shave Club set a great example for other entrepreneurs entering the subscription commerce space.
 At Cratejoy, we’ve found our most successful sellers share these traits with Dollar Shave Club: